Description:

 - Traveling within Wyoming to complete legislative business, especially interim committee meetings;

-- Completing special projects and other assigned tasks.
+- Completing special projects and other assigned tasks

 Qualifications:

-- Admitted to practice law in Wyoming;
+- Admitted to practice law in Wyoming (or willing to seek admission);

 - Strong academic record;